cncf/tag-observability/whitepaper.md

 Welcome to the community-driven version 1.0 of the observability whitepaper.
 Led by TAG Observability in the CNCF ecosystem, it was released in October 2023.

-This version of our whitepaper paper is only a start!
+This version of our whitepaper is only a start!
 There are many more topics to cover and things to add.

 See [the contributing section](#contributing) on proposing changes to this paper and helping us grow this knowledge base for all the CNCF users.